 In spring 2016, unveiled was what the company dubbed a ‘21st Century’ manufacturing facility in Englewood, Colorado, to meet the unique demands of space and aviation clients.
 The culture and basic approach to aerospace manufacturing, machining and milling was changed.
 The centerpiece of the new SAS Manufacturing shop is an online platform interface, now under development, that gives clients instant access to job status, product assurance, delivery and information at every step of the process.

 The State Of Manufacturing

-SAS opened its doors a decade ago as an 8(a)-certified woman-owned small business focused on tactical engineering of components for aerospace and other high-tech industries.
+SAS opened its doors a decade ago as a woman-owned small business focused on tactical engineering of components for aerospace and other high-tech industries.
 With a heavy emphasis on research and development, braces, brackets, avionics/control boxes, mechanisms and pump houses for spacecraft were developed, including propulsion system parts, as well as platforms and jigs for aircraft.
 Most products fell under the heading of ‘specialty’ components involving production runs of 50 or less.
 Clientele includes Boeing, United Launch Alliance, JHU Energetics Group, NASA, Orbital ATK, Sierra Nevada and DARPA.